JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 ## Installation via GitHub

-Kaldi is now primarily host on GitHub (not SourceForge anymore), so I'm going to just clone their GitHub repository to my Desktop and go from there.
+Kaldi is primarily hosted on GitHub (not SourceForge anymore), so I'm going to just clone [the official GitHub repository][official-repo] to my Desktop and go from there.

 {% highlight bash %}
 josh@yoga:~/Desktop$ git clone https://github.com/kaldi-asr/kaldi.git